nevanscott/uxui.cat/content/projects/app-for-that.md

 ## Prototype

-For this prototype, you'll stick to sketches on paper, but also take photos of your sketches to create a clickable (tappable) prototype using your choice of digital prototyping tools.
+For this prototype, you'll stick to a very low-fidelity prototype with simple interactions built in Figma.